 Metal has a fused multiply-add built in which you can see here.

-Which allows you to directly request a fused
+Which allows you to directly request a fused multiply-add instructions.

-it cannot change one bit of your rounding, it is prohibited.
+And of course if fast-math is off, the compiler is not even allowed to make those, it cannot change one bit of your rounding, it is prohibited.

+Predicated GP control flow is not a new topic and some of you may already be familiar with it.
 But here's a quick review of what it means for you.

-that is every thread is doing the same thing,
+Control flow that is uniform across the SIMD, that is every thread is doing the same thing, is generally fast.

 And this is true even if the compiler can't see that.